o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 ### Options

- The options in this section are valid for all Asset Bundler subcommands\.
+ The options in this section are valid for all Asset Bundler subcommands.

 *\-\-help\-h*
-Without a command, prints out the help text for `AssetBundlerBatch`\.
-When used with a command, prints the help information for that command\.
+Without a command, prints out the help text for `AssetBundlerBatch`.
+When used with a command, prints the help information for that command.
  *Type:* Flag
  *Required:* No

 *\-\-verbose*
-Enables more detailed output messages\. `Error` and `Warning` messages will display the file name and line number which generated the message\.
-This flag is intended for use when looking at source files or generating output for debugging purposes\.
+Enables more detailed output messages. `Error` and `Warning` messages will display the file name and line number which generated the message.
+This flag is intended for use when looking at source files or generating output for debugging purposes.
  *Type:* Flag
  *Required:* No

 ## Seed lists \- `seeds`

- The `seeds` command is used to manage seed lists, the first phase of the Asset Bundler workflow\.
-Seed list files have the `.seed` extension\.
+ The `seeds` command is used to manage seed lists, the first phase of the Asset Bundler workflow.
+Seed list files have the `.seed` extension.

-This command requires an existing cache of assets for each provided platform\.
-To make sure that the cache is up to date, update the supported platforms and run the Asset Processor\.
+This command requires an existing cache of assets for each provided platform.
+To make sure that the cache is up to date, update the supported platforms and run the Asset Processor.

 ### Options

 **\-\-seedListFile**
- The seed list to modify and save\.
-This file must be writable and have the `.seed` extension\.
-The file is created if it doesn't exist\.
-The argument's value may be either an absolute or engine\-root\-relative path\.
+ The seed list to modify and save.
+This file must be writable and have the `.seed` extension.
+The file is created if it doesn't exist.
+The argument's value may be either an absolute or engine\-root\-relative path.
 *Type:* Single\-value argument
 *Required:* Yes

 **\-\-addSeed**
- Add seeds to the seed list for the `--platform` values\.
-If a seed does not exist for one of the specified platforms, then the invalid platforms are ignored\.
-The argument's value may be any number of cache\-relative paths to pre\-processed assets\.
+ Add seeds to the seed list for the `--platform` values.
+If a seed does not exist for one of the specified platforms, then the invalid platforms are ignored.
+The argument's value may be any number of cache\-relative paths to pre\-processed assets.
- Although `.slice` files are built and present in the asset cache, they aren't product assets and don't generate dependencies when added to a seed list\.
-Avoid using them as seeds\.
+ Although `.slice` files are built and present in the asset cache, they aren't product assets and don't generate dependencies when added to a seed list.
+Avoid using them as seeds.
 *Type:* Multi\-value argument
 *Required:* No

 **\-\-removeSeed**
- Remove the `--platform` values for the provided seeds\.
-If a seed is not available for a platform, it's ignored\.
-A seed is not completely removed from the seed list until it has no associated platforms\.
+ Remove the `--platform` values for the provided seeds.
+If a seed is not available for a platform, it's ignored.
+A seed is not completely removed from the seed list until it has no associated platforms.
 *Type: * Multi\-value argument
 *Required:* No

 **\-\-addPlatformToSeeds**
- Adds the `--platform` values to all seeds in the seed list\.
-If a seed isn't valid for a provided platform, a warning is printed indicating the affected seed and the platform which caused the warning\.
-The seed is updated for all other valid platforms\.
+ Adds the `--platform` values to all seeds in the seed list.
+If a seed isn't valid for a provided platform, a warning is printed indicating the affected seed and the platform which caused the warning.
+The seed is updated for all other valid platforms.
 *Type:* Flag
 *Required: No*

 **\-\-removePlatformFromSeeds**
- Removes the `--platform` values from all seeds in the seed list\.
-If this would remove all platforms for an existing seed, the seed is unchanged and a warning is printed\.
-Use `--removeSeed` to remove a seed from a seed list\.
+ Removes the `--platform` values from all seeds in the seed list.
+If this would remove all platforms for an existing seed, the seed is unchanged and a warning is printed.
+Use `--removeSeed` to remove a seed from a seed list.
 *Type:* Flag
 *Required:* No

 **\-\-print**
- Prints the contents of the seed list after performing operations\.
+ Prints the contents of the seed list after performing operations.
 *Type:* Flag
 *Required:* No

 **\-\-platform**
- The platforms used for this command\.
-Defaults to all supported platforms for the current project\.
-Supported platforms can be changed by modifying `AssetProcessorPlatformConfig.ini`\.
+ The platforms used for this command.
+Defaults to all supported platforms for the current project.
+Supported platforms can be changed by modifying `AssetProcessorPlatformConfig.ini`.
- Platform names can be found in the `AssetProcessorPlatformConfig.ini` file, or as folder names found under `dev\Cache\ProjectName`\.
+ Platform names can be found in the `AssetProcessorPlatformConfig.ini` file, or as folder names found under `dev\Cache\ProjectName`.
 *Type:* Multi\-value argument
 *Required:* No

 **\-\-updateSeedPath**
- Updates the relative paths for every seed in the seed list\.
+ Updates the relative paths for every seed in the seed list.
 *Type:* Flag
 *Required:* No

 **\-\-removeSeedPath**
- Removes the relative path hints for every seed in the seed list\.
-This argument is useful when you want to share your seed list with a third party\.
+ Removes the relative path hints for every seed in the seed list.
+This argument is useful when you want to share your seed list with a third party.
 *Type:* Flag
 *Required:* No

 ### Examples

- In the following examples, assume that the current project has enabled the platforms `pc`, `ios`, and `es3`\.
+ In the following examples, assume that the current project has enabled the platforms `pc`, `ios`, and `es3`.

 **Example Add seed**
  Create the seed list `testFile.seed` if it doesn't exist, and adds the `asset1.pak` and `asset2.pak` assets as seeds for the `PC` platform: